Wars of the RosesTweet

 Queen Margaret escaped capture and fled to Wales where she plotted her revenge.

 In October 1460 Richard, Duke of York, returned from Ireland and claimed the English throne.
 But the nobles refused to accept his claim while King Henry was still alive.
 It was decided to allow Henry to remain king but after his death the Duke of York or one of his heirs would take the English throne.

 Attack from the North

 Queen Margaret had not wasted much time and had regrouped her forces with support from men in the north of England.
 Her army began attacking Yorkist controlled lands.
 The Duke of York took an army north to stop the Queen's progress but underestimated how much support she had.
 At the battle of Wakefield on December 30th 1460 the Lancastrian army defeated the Yorkists and the Duke of York along with his second son, Edmund the Earl of Rutland, were killed.

-Queen Margaret continued her progress south and at the Second Battle of St. Albans on February 17 1461 the Yorkist army, led by the Earl of Warwick, was split in two and sections of the Yorkists defected to the Queen's side.
+Queen Margaret continued her progress south and at the Second Battle of St. Albans on February 17 1461 the Yorkist army, led by the Earl of Warwick, was split in two and sections of the Yorkists men defected to the Queen's side.
 The Yorkists were defeated and Warwick escaped.
-The King, who had been travelling with the Yorkists, was freed and he was reunited with his wife and son.
+The King, who had been travelling with the Yorkists, was freed and was reunited with his wife and son.

 Edward, Earl of March, proclaimed King